-What happens when you type an URL in the browser and press enter?
+What happens when you type a URL in the browser and press enter?

-If you are in any type of a technical profession, I am sure someone at some point has asked you this question.
-Whether you are an engineer, developer, marketer or even in sales, it is always good to have a basic understanding of what is going on behind our browsers and how information is transferred to our computers via the internet.
+If you are in any technical profession, I am sure someone at some point has asked you this question.
+Whether you are an engineer, developer, marketer, or even in sales, it is always good to have a basic understanding of what is going on behind our browsers and how information is transferred to our computers via the internet.

 Let’s imagine that you want to access maps.google.com to check the exact time it would take for you to get to your dinner reservation from work.

 1. You type maps.google.com into the address bar of your browser.